-Many of the University’s affairs are carried out by the work of councils, boards, committees, and ad hoc committees.
-These administrative bodies have been created at BYU–Hawaii in order to help achieve the goals of the University, to facilitate the development of responsive academic programs, and to enhance communication and decision-making processes.
+Many of Brigham Young University–Hawaii ("BYU–Hawaii" or "university") affairs are carried out by the work of councils, boards, committees, and ad hoc committees.
+These administrative bodies have been created at BYU–Hawaii in order to help achieve the goals of the university, to facilitate the development of responsive academic programs, and to enhance communication and decision-making processes.

 2.1 General Councils

 All councils at BYU–Hawaii have general policy-making powers and responsibilities within established administrative areas.
 Policies drafted by councils, however, must be approved by the President’s Council.
 The President’s Council is the final campus authority and has power, in and of itself, to draft and enact university policy.